singerdmx/flutter-quill/README.md

 ### Android Configuration for `quill_native_bridge`

-To support copying images to the clipboard, you need to configure your Android project.
+To support copying images to the clipboard to be accessed by other apps, you need to configure your Android project.
 If not set up, a warning will appear in the log during debug mode only.

 > [!TIP]
 > This is only required on **Android** for this optional feature.
+> You should be able to copy images and paste them inside the editor without any additional configuration.

 **1. Update `AndroidManifest.xml`**